bertagrim/twitter-scraping/README.md

 # twitter-scraping

-In this notebook, I explore various ways to scrape tweets for a Catalan/Spanish code-mixing study.
+I explore various ways to scrape tweets for a Catalan/Spanish code-mixing study.